obsidianzh/obsidian-docs/zh/Help and support.md

 - Help your fellow Obsidian users out by answering questions on our [discord server](https://discord.gg/obsidianmd), our [forum](https://forum.obsidian.md/), or the [ObsidianMD](https://old.reddit.com/r/ObsidianMD/) reddit.
 - [[开发者]], we could really use your help on expanding our [Obsidian Developer Documentation](https://github.com/obsidianmd/obsidian-developer-docs).
 - Do you know any written language besides English?
-Consider assisting with our [[Translations]] into other languages.
+Consider assisting with our [[翻译]] into other languages.
 - Is there something in these help docs that are out of date, or confusing?
-Grab the [[Style guide]] and submit an [issue and pull request](https://github.com/obsidianmd/obsidian-help/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
+Grab the [[文档规范]] and submit an [issue and pull request](https://github.com/obsidianmd/obsidian-help/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
 - If able, you can [[捐赠|financially contribute]] by utilizing one of our paid addons.

 ---